ZhiyuanYaoJ/Aquarius/README.md

 ## Workflow

-To build and prepare the environment:
+To build and prepare the environment (takes about 0.5-1h):

 ```bash
 $ sudo make build-origin